-If you have ever enjoyed soaking in a warm bath filled with Epsom salts, you will know how much better your mind and muscles feel afterwards.
+If you have ever enjoyed soaking in a warm bath filled with Epsom salts, you will know how much better your mind and muscles feel afterward.
 This is because of the minerals found in these salts, which are beneficial to our bodies.
 When it comes to geothermal therapy, minerals like calcium and sodium bicarbonate help to improve circulation and overall oxygen flow in the body.
 When we spend time in mineral baths, our bodies absorb these minerals over time.
-They then get transferred to the bloodstream, and we can function better overall.
+They then get transferred to the bloodstream, where we can function better overall.
 Even if you cannot get to a natural mineral bath, there’s always the option of having one in your own bathroom.
-Click on the following link to find out how you can use Epsom salts as a tool for both beauty and recovery.
+Here’s how you can use Epsom salts as a tool for both beauty and recovery.

 4. You can get better quality sleep